Diplomaniacs: Plot

-Willy Nilly (Bert Wheeler) and Hercules Glub (Robert Woolsey) are barbers with next to no customers: their shop is on an Indian reservation (an opening text states that the Indians do not grow facial hair).
+Willy Nilly and Hercules Glub are barbers with next to no customers: their shop is on an Indian reservation (an opening text states that the Indians do not grow facial hair).
 The tribe, newly rich from oil drilling, pays them to represent their Nation at a peace conference in Switzerland.
-Unbeknownst to them, an armaments manufacturer producing highly explosive bullets wants to ensure that the peace conference is a failure, and do everything they can to sabotage it: the general manager, Winkelreid (Louis Calhern), assisted by Wise Gai Chow-Chow (Hugh Herbert, playing a yellow peril Chinese character common to the era), hires a vamp, Dolores (Marjorie White), to distract Willy and Hercules and steal their secret documents.
+Unbeknownst to them, an armaments manufacturer producing highly explosive bullets wants to ensure that the peace conference is a failure, and do everything they can to sabotage it: the general manager, Winkelreid, assisted by Wise Gai Chow-Chow, hires a vamp, Dolores, to distract Willy and Hercules and steal their secret documents.

 Willy and Hercules, unaware of the intrigue surrounding them, persist in carrying out their mission, delayed by 8 months after the captain of their steamship gets drunk and steers wildly off course.
-In Europe, Winkelreid is joined by four directors of the firm, Schmerzenpuppen, Puppenschmerzen, Schmerzenschmerzen and Puppenpuppen; they go to a dive bar, the Dead Rat, and hire a second femme fatale, Fifi (Phyllis Barry).
+In Europe, Winkelreid is joined by four directors of the firm, Schmerzenpuppen, Puppenschmerzen, Schmerzenschmerzen and Puppenpuppen; they go to a dive bar, the Dead Rat, and hire a second femme fatale, Fifi.
 Once in Geneva, Willy and Hercules find the peace conference delegates at each other's throats.
 They attempt to mollify the crowd with some vaudeville routines; after withdrawing to another room between acts, Winkelreid throws a bomb into the delegates' chamber, causing everyone in the room to be in blackface when Willy and Hercules return.
 In response, they also don blackface and sing a minstrel spiritual about peace.
 Chow-Chow gives up and returns to China in a rowboat.
 Winkelreid and the four directors forge a letter from the prime ministers of the world powers promising to end all war, and slips it under the door of Willy and Hercules's hotel room; one of the directors then accidentally drops a sample bullet, which explodes and vaporizes the four directors and Winkelreid (leaving only their shoes and hats).

 Elated, Willy and Hercules return to the reservation by airplane; as they fly, the world leaders, incensed at their names being forged to a peace treaty, start a world war.
 Willy and Hercules land, expecting a heroes' welcome, only to find themselves drafted into the army to fight in the new war.